MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`arguments`** - **Arguments**<br>
 `string`.
 Optional.
 Use when `command != login && command != logout`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Arguments to the specified kubectl command.
+Specifies the arguments to the specified `kubectl` command.
 <!-- :::editable-content-end::: -->
 <br>